rauc/rauc/docs/using.rst

   rauc install <input-file>

-Alternatively you can trigger a bundle installation via D-Bus.
+Alternatively you can trigger a bundle installation `using the D-Bus API`_.

 Viewing the System Status
 -------------------------